jipraks/itop-api/README.md

 * **Aji Prakoso** - *Initial Work* - [Jipraks](https://github.com/jipraks)

+## Disclaimer

+This project and its author is neither associated, nor affiliated with [Combodo](https://www.combodo.com/itop-193) in anyway.

 ## Notes

 I'm a newbie on coding, so please be advised if there are lot of shortcomings on my code and also on my english :D